Am I required to attend orientation to sign up for benefits?

 Does UAMS offer annual open enrollment?

 Perhaps.
-The University does not guaranteed an annual open enrollment.
+The University does not guarantee an annual open enrollment.
 Refer to the list of Qualifying Events that allow you to add or change coverage.

 How long are my kids eligible for health coverage?

-Your children can remain covered under your health plan until the end of the month in which they reach age 26.
+Your children can remain covered under your health plan (and dental and vision plans) until the end of the month in which they reach age 26.
 At that time they will be offered continuation of coverage under COBRA.

 Can I still cover my daughter once she marries?
 Can I drop her?

-There are just two criteria for covering children: (1) they must indeed be your child — by birth, adoption/court action or marriage; and (2) they have not yet reached age 26.
+There are just two criteria for covering children: (1) they must indeed be your child — by birth, adoption/court action or step-child by marriage; and (2) they have not yet reached age 26.
 That means your children who are married, live on their own, or have their own job may remain covered, as long as these two criteria are met.
 You cannot drop your daughter solely on the basis of her marriage, because that marriage by itself does not cause her to be an ineligible dependent.
 However, if she enrolls in insurance through her new spouse, that would be a qualifying event for you to drop her.
-The one month deadline (31 days max) to make changes applies.
+The one month deadline (31 days max) to make changes applies and you would need to provide documentation of her new coverage.

 We just had a new baby.
 Do we wait until we get the social security card to add the baby?

 No, do not wait!
-You only have 31 days from the baby’s birth to add them to your medical insurance.
+You only have one month from the baby’s birth to add them to your medical insurance.
 It’s best to add the baby as soon as you can after birth.
 Then later, once you receive your baby’s social security number, contact Human Resources and we will update your insurance plan records.

 My son will turn 26 next month.
 When do I take him off my insurance?

-UMR and Delta Dental will automatically drop him from coverage when he ages out, and will notify our office so we may adjust your premium (i.e. if your son was your only covered child).
+UMR and Ark.
+Blue Cross/Blue Shield will automatically drop him from medical and dental coverage when he ages out, and will notify our office so we may adjust your premium (i.e. if your son was your only covered child).
 He will be offered continuation of coverage under COBRA.
 For more information, contact Human Resources/Employee Services at (501) 686-5650.

 What effect does having my premiums taken out before or after taxes have on my choice to drop coverage?